gsganden/blog/posts/2025-02-18_til_llmfoundry-eval/til_llmfoundry-eval.md

 # Next Steps

 We should be able to do better.
 LLM Foundry supports specifing a "metric" to use to evaluate the model's performance.
-The [default](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/utils/builders.py#L587-L590) metric for "generation_task_with_answers" is [`InContextLearningGenerationExactMatchAccuracy`](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/eval/metrics/nlp.py#L92).
+The [default](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/utils/builders.py#L587-L590) metric for "generation_task_with_answers" (which is at least how [scripts/eval/yamls/tasks_v0.3.yaml](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/scripts/eval/yamls/tasks_v0.3.yaml#L6) treats GSM8K) is [`InContextLearningGenerationExactMatchAccuracy`](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/eval/metrics/nlp.py#L92).
 We could define a custom metric that uses `Math-Verify` to extract the LLM's answer and compare it to ground truth more accurately.